90PlusWorks/QA344/README.md

 Lecture 4 Week 1: https://youtu.be/D7ay6xvTpu8

+Install swirl in RStudio: https://youtu.be/vbuTqLKqg8Y swirl() teaches R basics using an interactive method.
+It's optional.

 Files for QA344 course as backup to SunLearn
 Install R, RStudio and Radiant using this .exe on Windows: